 [Third Schedule inserted by No. 12 of 1979 s.
 5.]

-Fourth Schedule
+Fourth Schedule — Third Variation Agreement

+[s.
+2]

+[Heading amended by No. 19 of 2010 s.
+4.]

 THIS AGREEMENT is made the 12th day of July 1990 BETWEEN: THE HONOURABLE CARMEN MARY LAWRENCE, B.Psych., Ph.D., M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and instrumentalities thereof from time to time (hereinafter called “the State”) of the one part AND PILBARA IRON LIMITED a company incorporated in the State of Western Australia, BHP MINERALS LIMITED a company incorporated in the State of Western Australia, MITSUI-C. ITOH IRON PTY.
 LTD. a company incorporated in the State of Western Australia and CI MINERALS AUSTRALIA PTY.
 LTD. a company incorporated in the State of Western Australia of the other part.

 WHEREAS: